Bug #339

 Your SYSLinux bootloader screen should now appear again, and you should be able to boot into your system.
 You

-Updated by alfplayer over 9 years ago
+Updated by alfplayer almost 11 years ago

 This could have been caused by the recent syslinux upgrade to version 5.
 If that was the problem, this bug shouldn't appear again on this system.